Skip to main content

 ⚠️ Key Points to Keep in Mind

-• It is not a 24-hour service: The service ends relatively early in the evening (around 9:50 pm).
-If your flight arrives late, you will have to find an alternative.
+• Not a 24-hour service: service starts around 5:15-5:40am and ends relatively early in the evening (around 9:50pm-10pm).
+If your flight arrives very early or very late, you'll need an alternative.

-• The first step is always the MIA Mover: As with the Metrobus and Metrorail, it is an indispensable preliminary step to get to the train station from the airport terminal.
+• The first step is always the MIA Mover: just like with Metrobus and Metrorail, it's an essential preliminary step to reach the train station from the airport terminal.

-• The frequency can be low: With trains every 40-60 minutes on weekdays, it is crucial to plan your trip in advance to avoid long waits at the station.
-Check the schedule in real-time.
+• Frequency can be low: with trains every 40-60 minutes on weekdays (and up to 20-30 minutes during peak hours), it's crucial to plan your trip in advance to avoid long waits at the station.
+Check the schedule in real time.

-• Ideal for long trips with little luggage: It is perfect for going from county to county.
-However, if you are traveling with many suitcases, moving them through the stations can be inconvenient.
+• Ideal for long trips with little luggage: it's perfect for traveling from county to county.
+However, if you're traveling with many suitcases, moving them through stations can be inconvenient.

-• Communication during delays: Some travelers complain about the lack of clear information when there are delays or changes in service, especially on weekends.
+• Communication during delays: some travelers complain about the lack of clear information when there are delays or service changes, especially on weekends.

 🚆 Tri-Rail Train Service

-The Miami Tri-Rail service is a regional transport option that connects Miami International Airport (MIA) with other main areas of South Florida, including Fort Lauderdale and West Palm Beach.
-The direct connection is made through the Miami Central Station, which is linked to MIA by the free MIA Mover train.
+The Tri-Rail service in Miami is a regional transportation option that connects Miami International Airport (MIA) with other major areas of South Florida, including Fort Lauderdale and West Palm Beach.
+The direct connection is made through the Miami Intermodal Center, which is linked to MIA by the free MIA Mover train.

-To access the Tri-Rail, go to the third level of any of the terminals and follow the signs to take the free MIA Mover service to the Miami Central Station.
-The first train leaves at 3:45 am from the airport and the last one departs at 9:50 pm.
-Frequencies vary from 40 minutes to 1 hour.
+To access Tri-Rail, head to the third level of any terminal and follow the signs to take the free MIA Mover service to the Miami Intermodal Center.
+Service starts approximately between 5:15 and 5:40am from the airport, and the last train departs around 9:50pm-10pm.
+Frequencies range from 20-30 minutes during peak hours to 40-60 minutes during off-peak times.

-Passengers value the Tri-Rail as a comfortable and economical alternative to avoid traffic and the high costs of taxis between counties.
+Passengers value Tri-Rail as a comfortable and affordable alternative to avoid traffic and the high costs of taxis between counties.
 Its punctuality during regular hours is a plus.
-However, complaints focus on the low frequency of the trains, especially on weekdays, which requires planning well in advance.
-During peak hours, the trains can get crowded, affecting the comfort of traveling with luggage.
+Complaints focus on the low frequency of trains on weekdays, which requires planning in advance, and that cars can get crowded during peak hours, affecting comfort with luggage.

 DestinationFare (Weekdays)

-The Tri-Rail has a flat rate of USD 5.00 for unlimited travel all day on weekends and holidays.
+Tri-Rail offers a flat rate of USD5.00 for unlimited travel throughout the day on weekends and holidays.

-To travel, you need the EASY Card.
-You can buy and reload it at the vending machines located at the Miami Central Station.
+To travel, you need the EASY Card (the same one you use on Metrobus and Metrorail) or the GO Miami-Dade Transit app.
+You can purchase and reload it at the vending machines located at the Miami Intermodal Center.
 The physical card costs USD 2.00.

 Rent a Car